tweag/nickel/doc/manual/typing.md

 <!-- TODO: should we keep this example?
 To revisit before release.
 Extension
 operator is a tad ugly, and ideally we would only use merge.
-But the type of merge can't be currently express in the -type system. --> Row types can appear in the result of the function as well.
-The following example return a new version of the input where fields `a` and `b` have been summed, without modifying the rest:
+But the type of merge can't be currently express in the type system. --> Row types can appear in the result of the function as well.
+The following example returns a new version of the input where fields `a` and `b` have been summed, without modifying the rest:

 ```nickel